amplience/dc-integration-stylitics/docs/faq.md

 ### I do not have the Content Rendering service from Amplience - can i remove the default visualisations?

-Sure, simply remove the vizualisations for all of the content-types in `amplience-automation/automation-files/type`
+Sure, simply remove the visualisations for all of the content-types in `amplience-automation/automation-files/type`